BharatSahlot/osn-xv6/README.md

 Each time a new process is started, we store the number of ticks till then.
 The `scheduler` function selects process with the least start time.
 This is a non-preemptive scheduling i.e. a process keeps on running until it goes to sleep or exits.

 #### Lottery based scheduling (LBS)

+Each time a new process is started it is assigned `1` ticket by default, if the process is created from a fork it inherits the number of tickets of it's parent process.
+The number of tickets can also be set from the system call `settickets`.
+A count of total tickets is maintained by a global variable `totaltickets` declared in `kernel/proc.c` and initialized to `0`.

+Every time a process state is set to `RUNNABLE` (in `fork`, `userinit` and `yield`) the number of tickets of that process are added to `totaltickets`.

+Every time a process state is set to `RUNNING` (in `scheduler`) the number of tickets of that process is subtracted from `totaltickets`.

+While scheduling a random number is picked from `1` to `totaltickets`, the scheduler loops through all `RUNNABLE` process adding their tickets to a variable `ctickets` which was initialized to `0`.
+When value of `ctickets` is greater than or equal to the random number, that process is picked to be run.

 #### Priority based scheduling (PBS)